George Van Tassel

-George Wellington Van Tassel (March 12, 1910 – February 9, 1978) was an American author.
+George Wellington Van Tassel (March 12, 1910 – February 9, 1978) was an American author, inventor and UFO contactee.

 Early life

 Van Tassel was born in Jefferson, Ohio in 1910, and grew up in a fairly prosperous middle-class family.
 He finished high school in the 10th grade and held a job at a small municipal airport near Cleveland; he also acquired a private pilot license.
 At age 20, he moved to California, where he worked as an automobile mechanic at a garage owned by an uncle.

 While pumping gas at the garage, Van Tassel met and befriended Frank Critzer, an eccentric loner who claimed to be working a mine somewhere near Giant Rock, a 7-story boulder near Landers, California in the Mojave Desert.
 Although Critzer was born in the US and an American citizen, others believed him to be a German immigrant, and during World War II, he was suspected of being a spy for Germany.
 In 1942, Critzer killed himself by detonating dynamite during a police siege at Giant Rock.
 After learning of Critzer's death, Van Tassel applied for a lease of the small abandoned airport near Giant Rock from the Bureau of Land Management and eventually was given a Federal Government contract to develop and maintain the airstrip.

 Van Tassel became an aircraft mechanic and flight inspector who at various times between 1930 and 1947 worked for Douglas Aircraft, Hughes Aircraft, and Lockheed.
 While at Hughes Aircraft he was their Top Flight Inspector.
 In 1947, Van Tassel left Southern California's booming aerospace industry to live in the desert with his family.
 At first, he lived a simple existence in the rooms Frank Critzer had dug out under Giant Rock.
 Van Tassel eventually built a new home, a café, a gas station, a store, a small airstrip, and a guest ranch beside the Rock.